tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MongoDB/操作指南/版本升级_intl_en.md

 ## Overview

 TencentDB for MongoDB allows you to upgrade both the major and minor database versions.
-The major version can be upgraded from 3.6 to 4.0 or from 4.0 to 4.2.
-This helps you upgrade your instance to a newer version for more features.
+You can enjoy more features by upgrading the major version from 3.6 to 4.0 or from 4.0 to 4.2.

 >?You can implement the upgrade of major version from 4.2 to 4.4 through [submit a ticket](https://console.cloud.tencent.com/workorder/category).